Wesleyan College: Mission and History

-The quantitative reasoning competency is intended to help develop a student's understanding of some of the logical, numerical, and graphical aspects of problems and issues of interest.
+The Quantitative Reasoning Foundation Building requirement is intended to help develop a student's understanding of some of the logical, numerical, and graphical aspects of problems and issues of interest.
 Such an understanding is needed in our technological society, and has a wide variety of applications in virtually all academic and vocational endeavors.

 New students who do not have an SAT or ACT Math score must take a mathematics assessment to determine which of the mathematics courses is most appropriate.
 A student with an SAT mathematics score of 620 or higher or an ACT mathematics score of 28 or higher may register for any of the Quantitative Reasoning courses listed below except for MAT 206.
 Placement into MAT 206 (Calculus II) or more advanced mathematics courses will be done through academic advising in consultation with a member of the mathematics faculty.
 Upon completing this requirement, students will demonstrate the ability to 1) solve quantitative problems in a clear and concise manner and 2) interpret mathematical models such as formulas, graphs, and tables, and draw inferences from them.

-C. Exploring Foundational Knowledge (4 courses).
-All Wesleyan students will be exposed to foundational knowledge from different disciplines.
+C. Exploring Domains of Knowledge (4 courses).
+All Wesleyan students will be exposed to domains of knowledge from different disciplines.
 The Exploring courses meet the following learning objectives and students will fulfill the Exploring requirement by earning or receiving credit for one of the following in all objectives: